-In this paper we wish to examine whether this lenient approach of courts and antitrust agencies towards passive investments in rivals is justified.
+In this article we wish to examine whether this lenient approach of courts and antitrust agencies toward passive investments in rivals is justified.
 Like other horizontal practices (e.g., horizontal mergers), (passive) partial cross ownership (PCO) arrangements raise two main antitrust concerns: concerns about unilateral competitive effects and concerns about coordinated competitive effects.
 We focus on the latter and study the effect of PCO on the ability of firms to engage in tacit collusion.
 To this end, we consider an infinitely repeated Bertrand oligopoly model in which firms and/or their controllers acquire some of their rivals' (nonvoting) shares.
-This setting allows us to deal with the complexity generated by the chain-effects of multilateral PCO.
-This complexity arises since in general, the profit of each firm, both under collusion as well as under deviation from collusion, depends on the whole set of PCO in the industry and not only on the firm's own stake in rivals.
-Another advantage of this model is that PCO does not affect the equilibrium in the one shot case.
-Consequently, the competitive effect of PCO comes only from its effect on the incentive of firms to engage in tacit collusion.
-We say that PCO arrangements facilitate tacit collusion if they expand the range of discount factors for which tacit collusion can be sustained.
+This setting allows us to deal with the complexity generated by the chain effects of multilateral PCO.
+This complexity arises since, in general, the profit of each firm, both under collusion as well as under deviation from collusion, depends on the whole set of PCO in the industry and not only on the firm's own stake in rivals.
+Another advantage of this model is that PCO does not affect the equilibrium in the one-shot case.
+Consequently, the competitive effect of PCO arrangements facilitate tacit collusion if they expand the range of discount factors for which tacit collusion can be sustained.

 It might be thought that since PCO allows firms to internalize part of the harm they impose on rivals when deviating from a collusive scheme, any increase in the level of PCO in the industry will necessarily facilitate tacit collusion.
-This intuition, however, ignores the fact that PCO arrangements create an infinite recursion between the profits of firms who hold each other's shares, both under collusion as well as following a deviation from collusion.
+This intuition, however, ignores the fact that PCO arrangements create an infinite recursion between the profits of firms that hold each other's shares, both under collusion and following a deviation from collusion.
 Consequently, PCO arrangements affect the incentive of each firm to collude in a complex and subtle way.

 Despite this complexity, we are able to prove that an increase in the stake of firm r in a rival firm s never hinders collusion.
-Moreover, we show that such an increase will surely facilitate collusion provided that (i) each firm in the industry holds a stake in at least one rival, (ii) the maverick firm in the industry (the firm with the strongest incentive to deviate from a collusive agreement)5 has a direct or an indirect stake in firm r,6 and (iii) firm s is not the industry maverick.
-If either one of these conditions fail, the increased stake of firm r in firm s will not affect tacit collusion.
+Moreover, we show that such an increase will surely facilitate collusion provided that (i) each firm in the industry holds a stake in at least one rival, (ii) an industry maverick firm (a firm with the strongest incentive to deviate from a collusive agreement)4 has a direct or an indirect stake in firm r, 5 and (iii) firm s is not an industry maverick.
+If either one of these conditions fails, the increased stake of firm r in firm s will not affect tacit collusion.
 In addition, we show that a controlling shareholder (whether a person or a parent corporation) can facilitate tacit collusion further by making a direct passive investment in rival firms.
 Such investment particularly facilitates collusion if the controller has a relatively small stake in his own firm.